Disneyland Lightning Lane Guide [2024 Both Parks]

 • Millennium Falcon: Smugglers Run

-• Pirates of the Caribbean (maybe temporarily to unknown date; see note below)
+• Pirates of the Caribbean (see note below)

 • Roger Rabbit’s Car Toon Spin